woobe/numerati/README.md

 ## To-do List

-- Fix the "selected" bug with plotly (see https://github.com/rstudio/crosstalk/issues/16) so only a few models (instead of 1400+) are shown in the `Comparison` tab
+- Fix the "selected" bug with plotly (see https://github.com/rstudio/crosstalk/issues/16) so only a few models (instead of 1400+) are shown in the `Comparison` tab.
+- `MMC` and `CORR + MMC` charts for everyone.

 ## Change Log